alanxz/rabbitmq-c/buildEmbedded/README.txt

 (1) Custom build script using rake.
       Too much time and effort would be needed to understand cmake.
       Cheaper to just use make/rake based on the output of the cmake build.
-      Various quickstart dirs added to the include path.
+      Changes to the include path to get the right platform stuff.

 (2) Compilation cannot find include file: sys/uio.h
     The sys/uio.h header file contains definitions for vector I/O operations.